TathagataChakraborti/survey-visualizer/src/README.md

       text: How it's going
 ```

+The `acronym` field appears as the title of the webpage (name of the tab on your browser).
+The rest of these fields
-This appears as follows on the left-hand side [example](http://ibm.biz/vam-hri) as a gateway to the survey resources for the particular deployment:
+appear as follows on the left-hand side [example](http://ibm.biz/vam-hri) as a gateway to the survey resources for the particular deployment:

 <img width="100%" alt="image" src="https://user-images.githubusercontent.com/4764242/156827296-eb24127f-d008-4a57-b60f-035f4c009647.png">